A Graphical Calculus for Lagrangian Relations: Generators for Lagrangian relations

 \item $C_a^{(i,j)}$ sets $x_j$ to $x_j- a \cdot x_i$ and $z_i$ to $z_i+a\cdot z_j$.

 \end{itemize}

 Using these symplectomorphisms regarded as Lagrangian relations, we have:

-\begin{theorem} For any field $k$ the maps in $L(\LinRel_k)$ as well as $F$ and $S_a$ for all $a \in k$ generate $\Lag\Rel_k$. \end{theorem} See Appendix \ref{proof:theorem:generators} for the proof.
-The idea is that we use these symplectomorphisms to reduce a Lagrangian relation to the state $L(
+\begin{theorem} For any field $k$ the maps in $L(\LinRel_k)$ as well as $F$ and $S_a$ for all $a \in k$ generate $\Lag\Rel_k$. \end{theorem} This is proved by using these symplectomorphisms to reduce a Lagrangian relation by Guassian elimination to the state $L(

 ^{\otimes n}$).